 Level of Difficulty: Moderate

-One of Jefferson County Open Space’s largest parks with 5,224 acres, the White Ranch Park puts you right in the middle of the wilderness.
-With plenty of loops to choose from, you can connect trails as you see fit.
+One of Jefferson County Open Space’s largest parks with 5,224 acres, the White Ranch Park puts you in the wilderness.
+With plenty of loops, you can connect trails as you see fit.
 Enjoy the beauty of the abundant wildlife and the encompassing meadows and foothills.
-There are several campgrounds located in the park, each with large views of the Plains and Denver.
+Several campgrounds are in the park, each with large views of the Plains and Denver.
 For directions and maps, please visit their website.

 Mount Falcon Park